Paraphraser/IOTstackBackup/README.md

 	* `pihole.restored`
 	* `lost+found`

 	† omitted because the container is not copy-safe but, as yet, there is no container-specific backup script.
-If you run either and want to take the risk, just remove the exclusion from the script.
+If you run either container and want to take the risk, just remove the exclusion from the script.

 ### <a name="iotstackBackupContainer"></a>iotstack\_backup\_*«container»*